 For example, fluorescent lighting in a doctor’s surgery will appear cool when compared to that of a well-lit living room, which will appear to be ‘warmer’.
 This concept is called colour temperature and is measured on a scale of Kelvin.
 If you can avoid it, it’s best not to mix lights of different colour temperatures as this can throw out the colour balance in your scene and lead to unnatural looking footage.

-As a quick reference in Kelvin values (K) 10,000K is blue sky during the day, electronic flash is around 5,000K and candlelight only is around 1,000K.
-It’s a good idea to do a bit of homework on Kelvin and colour temperature before plunging into lighting your video shoots.
+As a quick guide to Kelvin values, 10,000K is blue sky during the day, electronic flash is around 5,000K and candlelight is around 1,000K.
+You may already have a good understanding of setting Kelvin values from shooting stills but, if not, it’s advisable to do some homework on Kelvin and colour temperature before plunging into lighting your video shoots.

 Light emitting diode (LED) panels are versatile units that can be used for both video or photo shoots.
 The benefits of using an LED lighting set-up is that light is continuous, they often come in what’s known as a bi-colour option (which is a mix of warm and cool LEDs), and you can usually adjust the colour temperature of your illumination via dials or buttons on the rear of the unit.